stellar/scp-proofs/README.md

+NOTE: For the old proofs, checkout commit `803b345`.
+The repository at this commit contains a full liveness proof.
+However, being written in Ivy 1.6, it has a lot of hacks.
+The current, newer version of this repository contains proofs written in Ivy 1.7.

 This is a repository containing formal proofs about the Stellar Consensus Protocol as described in the paper "Fast and secure global payments with Stellar" (SOSP 2019).

-With Isabelle/HOL, we formalize Federated Byzantine Agreement Systems (FBAS) and we prove the cascade theorem and that the union of two intact sets is intact.
+Using Isabelle/HOL, we formalize the theory of Federated Byzantine Agreement Systems (FBAS) and we prove two main results: the cascade theorem and that the union of two intact sets is intact.

-With Ivy, we formalize SCP in a high-level, non-executable specification, and we prove that intact sets never disagree (SCP's main safety property) and that, under some assumptions, every member of an intact set eventually commits a value (SCP's main liveness property).
+Using Ivy, we formalize SCP in a high-level, non-executable specification, and we prove that members of intertwined sets never disagree (SCP's main safety property) and some liveness properties.

 # Isabelle/HOL proofs

 FBA.thy contains a formalization of the notion of intact set.
-Informally, a set *I* is intact when (a) *I* is a quorum, and (b) even if all nodes outside *I* are faulty, any two quorums of members of *I* intersect.
+Roughly speaking, a set *I* is intact when (a) *I* is a quorum, and (b) even if all nodes outside *I* are faulty, any two quorums of members of *I* intersect.

 We prove that:
 1. The cascade theorem holds: if `I` is an intact set, `Q` is a quorum of